timi-codes/v1/src/data/other-projects.md

       - "HTML"

   - name: "Personal Website V1"
-    description: "I made a conversion of bchaing7 portfolio v3 written with jekylls to Gatsby"
+    description: "I made a conversion of bchaing7 portfolio v3 written with jekylls to Gatsby for the first version of my personal website"
     link: "ueueue"
     show: true
     tags: